gauravcodepro/gauravcodepro/work.md

 - If you are anyone from the prior to PhD or PhD or after that me till now, kindly dont contact or write me.
 I have no space and time.
 Additionally, i dont even remember your faces.
 - If you a past collaborator or anyone and i havent seen you ever and talked to you or been in contact with you in the last few years, please dont write to me.
 - If you are a past employer that i havent approached/made contact except for references, then please kindly dont approach me.

-#### Application
-- I am extensively applying and submitting applications and ready to take the first selected position.
-- I am available immediately and i will give importance to the person, who approaches me directly and immediately.
-- I respect everyone and i thank you and i am available for immediate joining.
-- I thank you for employing me and i assure you that I give my complete dedication.
-- I am applying to your position becasue i am interested in working there.
-- I have a work strong work ethic and I respect people those who appreciate that.
-- If you have any questions, then please feel free to ask me rather than asking anyone else.

 #### Means of Communication
 - This will save you time, as i belive that you are yourself an important person and like everyone have limited time.